jenca-adam/getchlib/index.rst

 ************
 getchlib
 ************
-**getchlib** is a library for reading key presses and assigning shortcuts
+**getchlib** is a library for reading key presses and assigning shortcuts.